willi-kappler/mandel-rust/README.md

 ![mandelbrot benchmark plot](plot/mandel_bench.png)

-(Note that not all number of cores have been run in the benchmark)
+(Note1: that not all number of cores have been run in the benchmark) (Note2: currently the machine is occupied, I'll update the plots and numbers later)

 Method | Number of threads | Time taken (in ms)
 -------|-------------------|------------------------